letharion/how-products-got-their-name/README.md

 ### MySQL (Database management system)

 [Michael "Monty" Widenius](https://en.wikipedia.org/wiki/Michael_Widenius) is one of the founder of MySQL and one of his daughter's name is My(after whom MySQL was named).

+### MariaDB (Database management system)

+[Michael "Monty" Widenius](https://en.wikipedia.org/wiki/Michael_Widenius) is one of the founders of MariaDB and his younger daughter is named Maria.
+Following the MySQL naming, the new db was named after Maria.

 ### Git (Version control system)